flyway/flywaydb.org/documentation/concepts/check.md

 ### Requirements and behavior

 SQLFluff needs to be installed on the machine producing the report.
-You can do so by running:
+We currently support version 1.2.1.
+You can install it by running:

 ```
-pip3 install sqlfluff
+pip3 install sqlfluff==1.2.1
 ```

 As this is an integration, it can be used in Flyway Community too albeit with more manual steps.